montag/qtopia-mini2440-scripts/README.md

-# qtopia-mini2440-scripts
+# Qtopia mini2440 scripts
-Dev build scripts for the FA mini2440 / aS3C2440 ARM9 Board
+Legacy dev build scripts for the FA mini2440 / aS3C2440 ARM 9 Boards